Karen Bordador

-Karen Bordador (full name: Karen Cortez-Bordador) (born April 15, 1992) is a Filipino radio DJ, host, reality television personality and actress.
+Karen Cortez Bordador is a Filipino radio DJ, host, reality television personality and actress.
 She is best known for her work as a DJ at Monster Radio RX 93.1 and for her participation in Pinoy Big Brother: Kumunity Season 10.

 Karen Bordador has also starred in various television programs, including I Do (TV series), TV Patrol as a Star Patroller, Luv U, and It's Showtime.

 She was a main host on PIE NIGHT LONG, a current events and advice talk show on PIE Channel by ABS-CBN Corporation.
-Recently, she appeared in shows like Can’t Buy Me Love (ABS-CBN), Open 24/7 (GMA), and Around The Arena on TV5.
+Recently, she appeared in shows like Can't Buy Me Love (ABS-CBN), Open 24/7 (GMA), and Around The Arena on TV5.

 In 2016, Bordador was arrested and charged with involvement in a drug-related case.
 After nearly five years of detention, she was acquitted in 2021.
 Her life story was featured in a two-part special on Maalaala Mo Kaya.

 Early life and education

 Karen Cortez-Bordador was born in Makati in Metro Manila to Wilfredo and Norie Cortez-Bordador.
+She has an older sister named Jocelyn.
 She began her career as a model, landing several magazine projects, including features for FHM Philippines.
 Her modeling work led to brand endorsements, where she became a spokesperson for several companies, which ultimately caught the attention of the radio industry.